School of Engineering Medicine

 PHD, University of Wisconsin, Madison, 2017

-Black, Lance, Professor of the Practice
+Black, Lance, Professor Of The Practice

 MD, Louisiana State University Health Sciences Center-New Orleans, 2006